-The KCSiE guidance requires that additional information about child on child abuse should be included in schools' and colleges' child protection policies, including para; 156-bulletpoint 6 "a statement which makes clear there should be a zero-tolerance approach to abuse,"
+The KCSiE guidance requires that additional information about child on child abuse should be included in schools' and colleges' child protection policies, including the statement which makes clear there should be a zero-tolerance approach to abuse."

 It is important that schools and colleges can recognise that children are capable of abusing their peers, and that this abuse can include bullying, physical abuse, sharing nudes and semi-nudes, initiation/hazing, upskirting, sexual violence and harassment.